STARTER GUIDE

 • A configuration change occurs

 You don't need to provide SMTP credentials.
-VaultGuard's email alerts are routed through a managed relay — you
+VaultGuard Backup's email alerts are routed through a managed relay — you

 just provide the recipient email address, and the alerts come from customerservice@informationsecuritykentucky.com.